 Main points are using (process) IO and implementing automatically starting, unattended running applications respectively services.
-We look at hardware interfaces, Web HMI, GPIO libraries, timing, latencies, threading and cyclic tasks, using exemplary demo applications as well as the "real stuff".
+We look at hardware interfaces, Web HMI, GPIO libraries, timing, latencies, threading and cyclic tasks, using little exemplary applications.

 Using names

 Names and addresses used here (and in [27..31]) are not fictitious.
 This helps bringing examples, really working and proven, of commands, files, outputs etc. - without errors introduced by obfuscating.
 Of course, you'll have to adapt IP addresses, names numbers etc. to your environment and needs, even when this will not always be explicitly mentioned.